About Us

 NPCC initially was compromised of most the entities that had previously participated in CANUSE (Canada-United States Eastern Interconnection), a much looser and less formal operating/planning organization.
 NPCC’s formation was consistent with Recommendation #4 of the U.S. Federal Power Commission NORTHEAST POWER FAILURE November 9 & 10, 1965: Report to the President:

 1. The systems in the CANUSE area should plan their future growth and operate their systems on a fully coordinated basis if they are to achieve maximum reliability of service.
 Achievement of this goal requires close coordination of system planning and operation, which would be easier achieve if the companies established one or more unified planning and operating groups which made this their primary responsibility.
-We recommend delegation to such planning and operating groups of sufficient responsibility to assure the performance of those functions which close intersystem coordination
+We recommend delegation to such planning and operating groups of sufficient responsibility to assure the performance of those functions which close intersystem coordination.

 1966